iamhk12/iamhk12/README.md

 # 💫 About Me:
-* Web developer building websites and web applications.<br>
+* Web developer building websites and web applications.
-* Specialized in Front-end development, designing and working with MERN stack.<br>
+* Specialized in Front-end development, designing and working with MERN stack.
-* Learning and practicing to write readable as well as optimal code in various programming languages.<br>
+* Learning and practicing to write readable as well as optimal code in various programming languages.
 * Currently, learning funcamentals of Data sciences and Machine learning.

   <br/>